Autoregressive Language Models are Secretly Energy-Based Models: Insights into the Lookahead Capabilities of Next-Token Prediction: Theoretical analysis

 Unfortunately, recovering $p^\star$ from $R^\star$ is difficult, due to the intractable normalization constant.
 However, given $q^\star$ (the optimal solution via teacher forcing), $p^\star$ can be constructed from $\pi_{q^\star}$ using the chain rule of probability in \eqref{eq:chain_rule_of_proba},

 This demonstrates that teacher forcing is optimal when optimizing in function space.
-We emphasize that the mapping $\cM$ is completely implicit in this case (we do not need to explicitly compute it).
+We stress that the mapping $\cM$ is completely implicit in this case (we do not need to explicitly compute it).
+We summarize the mappings in Figure \ref{fig:diagram}.